syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Parse-and-Compute.md

 ---
 layout: post
-title: Parse and Compute | Calculate | Syncfusion
+title: Parse and Compute | Calculate | Syncfusion windowsforms
-description: Explains about the parsing and computing methods in Calculate.
+description: This section explains the role and functionalty of parsing and computing methods in Calculate for Syncfusion essential windowsforms
 platform: windowsforms
 control: Calculate
 documentation: ug